Mapping hedges and bushes

 Shrubs Top Trumps

-- Learners can either work in pairs (or teams to save printing) to compare and rank each category out of 10 depending on which shrub is most wildlife-friendly.
+- Learners can either work in pairs (or larger teams to save printing) to compare and rank each category out of 10 depending on which shrub is most wildlife-friendly.
 This part of the activity should take no more than 10 minutes.

-The first person chooses a category on the card at the top of their pile, e.g. tasty leaves.
+- The pairs / teams can then share out the cards and play.
+The first person chooses a category on the card at the top of their pile, e.g. ‘tasty leaves’.
 If their card has a higher score than their opponent, they ‘win’ their opponent’s card.
 If it is less, they give their card to their opponent.

-Players take turns until one player has won all of the cards. - While all shrubs support wildlife, this activity can be used to help learners identify important wildlife-friendly shrubs.
-For example, all of the native shrubs in the top-trump game can be identified as ‘important’ wildlife-friendly shrubs.
+While all shrubs support wildlife, this activity can be used to help learners identify important wildlife-friendly shrubs.
+For example, all of the native shrubs in this game can be identified as important wildlife-friendly shrubs.

-Wildlife-friendly bushes and shrub proportions activity
+Wildlife-friendly proportions

 Reflection

 Discuss how human activities, like the timing of hedge trimming, could impact these benefits.
-Explore potential ways to enhance the hedge and shrub environments on their site.
+Explore potential ways to enhance the hedge and shrub environments on site.